On the road in Iceland

 What to wear in Iceland in Winter

-Layers are essential so you might end up looking four sizes bigger than you actually are – but there’s nothing more miserable than being too cold to enjoy your trip.
-So what do people in Iceland wear to keep warm?
+Layers are essential, you might end up looking a size bigger than you actually are, but there’s nothing more miserable than being too cold to enjoy your trip.
+So what do people in Iceland wear to keep warm in winter?

 It’s all about the base.
 Let’s start at the bottom – literally!
 Pants, well thermal leggings and long-sleeved vests.
 Lycra or scientifically designed synthetic fabrics cling to the body and keep you warm, retain heat and wick moisture away from the skin.
 Wool makes for a good base-layer too.
 Having a good insulated base-layer is crucial for keeping warm in snow and ice.
 Make sure the tops are a good length so you can tuck them in.
 A high necked, long-sleeved vest with half-zip will keep you extra toasty.

 Micro fleeces make great mid-layers and come in different thicknesses.
 I like fleeces which have a high neck and half-zip with sleeves which tuck over the wrists with a thumb-hole – it’s good not to have any gaps where the cold can creep in.

-How do people dress in Iceland?
+What do people wear in Iceland generally?
 Jumpers!
 You’ll see the locals wearing the Lopapeysa.
 The wool traditionally used is called ‘Lopi’ and ‘peysa’ means sweater and the iconic sweaters have many different patterns and designs and are hand-knitted by locals.
 I guess they’ve got to find ways to fill those long, dark winter days.
 You’ll find these jumpers for sale all over Iceland.

 I took my grey ski-jacket which was perfect as it has a fleecy layer inside, is wind-proof and water-proof.
 It also has a hood which was good for protecting my face from the icy winds and it zips right up to my nose.
-A good insulated and waterproof jacket will also keep you warm.
-I was very grateful to be wearing one at Gullfoss waterfall where the winds were bitter – I still felt the cold, though.
+A good insulated and waterproof jacket will keep you warm and dry.
+I was very grateful to be wearing one at Gullfoss waterfall where the winds were bitter.
+I still felt the cold, though.